dieguit/tmux-float/README.md

 # Disclaimer
-I only copied this to github to keep a personal version and afapt the functionality to my needs.
+I only copied this to github to keep a personal version and adapt the functionality to my needs.
-No support will be provided so refer to the original repository [here](https://gitlab.com/Jrahme/tmux-float).
+No support will be provided here, so if you are interested in this plugin, please refer to the original repository [here](https://gitlab.com/Jrahme/tmux-float).

 # Float